- Associate Provost Int'l Programs

 Students on an F-1 or J-1 visa may request to bring their spouse and/or children to the U.S. on a dependent visa, known as an F-2 or J-2 visa.
 Note: Dependents who plan to visit you for a short period (6 months or less) and engage only in tourist activities may apply for a B-2 tourist visa.

 To bring a spouse and/or children to Corvallis, you must provide documentation of your financial ability to support them for the duration of their stay.
-A bank statement or other proof of support must be presented to International Student and Faculty Services (ISFS) before a Certificate of Eligibility (I-20 or DS-2019) can be issued.
-For the 2006-2007 academic year, your financial statement must document that you have a minimum of $8,260 for the support of a spouse or child and $3,635 for each additional dependent.
+A bank statement or other proof of support must be presented to International Student Advising and Services (ISAS) before a Certificate of Eligibility (I-20 or DS-2019) can be issued.
+For the 2013-2014 academic year, your financial statement must document that you have a minimum of about $9,000 for the support of a spouse or child and $4,000 for each additional dependent.
 This funding is in addition to funds used for your own expenses.

 The State of Oregon requires all international students and their dependents to carry health and accident insurance throughout their stay in the United States.
 In addition, federal regulations require health insurance for J-1 students and their dependents.
 Students with dependents are responsible for enrolling them in a health insurance plan.
 For information regarding OSU health insurance options, contact the OSU Student Health Insurance Liaison in 328 Plageman Hall (541-737-7568).